Biohazard (book)

 Biohazard, subtitled The Chilling True Story of the Largest Covert Biological Weapons Program in the World - Told from Inside by the Man Who Ran It, is a 1999 book by former Soviet biological warfare researcher Ken Alibek that purports to expose the former Soviet Union's extensive covert biological weapons program.

-The book is a semi-romanticized autobiography of Alibek's life as a bioweapons developer in the former Soviet Union.
+The book is a autobiography of Alibek's life as a bioweapons developer in the former Soviet Union.
 It was first published by Hutchinson in the United Kingdom in 1999, and later then rereleased by Arrow Books in 2000.

-The book also details the worst anthrax outbreak in history, the Sverdlovsk anthrax leak], which led to 68 confirmed deaths.
+The book also details the worst anthrax outbreak in history, the Sverdlovsk anthrax leak, which led to 68 confirmed deaths.